 As mentioned before, garlic tastes good in just about anything, but different preparation methods may make it more effective for immune support.

-"Aged garlic seems to have the best effects for heart health and lowering blood sugar," Moday says, "but raw garlic is better for antibacterial, antiviral, and antifungal effects."
+"Aged garlic3 seems to have the best effects for heart health and lowering blood sugar," Moday says, "but raw garlic is better for antibacterial, antiviral, and antifungal effects."